ADOPTING HUMANISTIC JUDAISM

 Can I convert to Humanistic Judaism?
 What does it mean to be Jewish?
 What IS Humanistic Judaism?
 And what are the next steps in adopting Judaism through SHJ?
 We’re glad you asked!
 These videos will answer many of your questions, and we’re happy to answer even more!

-Humanistic Judaism includes as a full member any person — of any heritage — who “declares [themselves] to be a Jew, and who identifies with the history, ethical values, culture, civilization, community, and fate of the Jewish people.”
+Humanistic Judaism recognizes that a Jew is a person — of any heritage — who “declares [themselves] to be a Jew, and who identifies with the history, ethical values, culture, civilization, community, and fate of the Jewish people.”
 (IFSHJ Second Biennial Conference, Brussels in 1988.)

 We also offer a certificate and a Hebrew name if desired.
 Click here to read a brochure about SHJ’s Cultural Conversion program.